Elk and Bighorn Sheep Feeding - Oak Creek Wildlife

 Department of Fish and Wildlife.
 In the mid-1940s, the Department

-of Fish and Wildlife (then the Department of Game) began building
+of Fish and Wildlife (then the Department of Game) began the early stages of the wildlife area by building

 almost 100 miles of 8-foot-high fences to keep the elk from damaging